-The Directors have reviewed a detailed forecast based on the funds expected to be raised and forecasted expenditure.
+The Directors have also reviewed a detailed forecast based on the funds expected to be raised and forecasted expenditure to maintain the Cash Shell.
 Having made due and careful enquiry, the Directors acknowledge that funds will need to be raised within the next 12 months to enable the Group to meets its obligations as they fall due, however, the Directors are confident that the required funds will successfully be raised through the issue of equity and/or debt to fund its operations over the next 12 months.